 The life cycle inventory (LCI) gathered, and hence the results in this EPD, are for an annual production-weighted average of a number of similar specific grades of steel, and is representative for those grades.
-Any differences in composition of steel grades within these grade groups is generally considered insignificant compared to the overall results.
+Any differences in composition of steel grades within the 'Alloyed' grade group is generally considered insignificant compared to the overall results.